MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/plan.md

 ### Prioritization

 To begin prioritizing data projects, complete an [inventory and benchmark of your data estate](../../digital-estate/inventory.md).
 You can use tools like Azure Migrate to capture rich benchmarking data from the infrastructure and data assets in your estate.
-This benchmarking data can help you track progress and measure success.
+This benchmarking data helps you track progress and measure success.
 It can also help you quantify the exact investment needed for people, process, and technology.

 A mapping of business impact (from your strategic business outcomes) and technical complexity (from your data estate inventory) can guide your prioritization of data projects.
 The mapping achieves this by helping you identify waves of your cloud adoption effort.
-Identifying these waves can guide you as you prioritize data projects.
+The waves can guide you as you prioritize data projects.
 The following table describes these cloud adoption waves in more detail.

 | Wave | Rationalization | Outcomes |
 |----------|--------------|---------|